Spentine/Spentris/docs.md

 - **afterwards**
   1. multiply number of points gained by $1.5$ if there is b2b
   2. add $50c$ if there is combo
-  3. check for perfect clear
+  3. check for perfect clear and add the corresponding score if necessary
+  4. multiply number of points (after steps 1-3) by the level count
 - **perfect clear**
   - add $
     \begin{cases}